 - Candidates may not have tables at the market.

-- The market master has the final decision about whether or not someone’s activities are acceptable.
+- The market manager has the final decision about whether or not someone’s activities are acceptable.
 If you have additional questions, please contact us.

 Thank you for your cooperation and your support of the Waltham Farmers’ Market.